Charles Lee Harrison: First experience as POW

 Private First Class Harrison and the other prisoners were held on the airfield, exposed to the sun with no food and little water for 54 hours until the evening of December 25.
 On January 12, 1942, the prisoners were loaded aboard the Nitta Maru.
 Harrison and the other enlisted personnel were kept into the cargo holds while the ship sailed to Japan.
 On January 18, the ship arrived in Yokohama where some of the officers were sent to camps.
 Most of the prisoners, including Harrison, remained on the ship and continued on to China.

-The prisoners arrived at Woosung POW Camp in Shanghai on January 24.
+The prisoners arrived at Wusong POW Camp in Shanghai on January 24.
 Harrison was packed with 200 other men in a dilapidated barracks which offered little protection from the elements.
 An electric fence surrounded the camp, which electrocuted a few men who accidentally touched it.
 Harrison and the other prisoners were routinely beaten and were fed very little.

-In December 1942, Harrison and most of the other POWs from Wake Island were transferred to Kiangwang, several miles away.
-The conditions at Kingwang were slightly better than those at Woosung.
+In December 1942, Harrison and most of the other POWs from Wake Island were transferred to Jiangwan (now part of Hongkou, Shanghai), several miles away.
+The conditions at Jiangwan were slightly better than those at Wusong.
 However, from January 1943 to September 1944, Harrison and the other enlisted men worked hard labor at a rifle range, and many suffered from malnourishment and tuberculosis as a result of their starvation diets.

-In May 1945, Harrison and the other prisoners were transported by train 100 miles to Nanking.
-By May 14, the prisoners were put in a warehouse outside Peiping, where the conditions were worse than previous camps.
-On June 19, the POWs were put onto another train and travelled to Pusan, Korea, where the conditions were even worse than the conditions at Peiping.
+In May 1945, Harrison and the other prisoners were transported by train 100 miles to Nanjing.
+By May 14, the prisoners were put in a warehouse outside Beiping, where the conditions were worse than previous camps.
+On June 19, the POWs were put onto another train and travelled to Busan, South Korea, where the conditions were even worse than the conditions at Beiping.
 After three days, they were loaded onto a ferry and sent to the island of Honshu, Japan.

 Harrison and the other prisoners then got on another train which took them north, before ultimately getting on another ferry which took them to Hokkaido.
 Harrison was held in a mining camp in Hokkaido for several more months until the war ended and he was released on September 7, 1945.

 Having spent 45 months in captivity, Harrison weighed just 110 pounds upon his repatriation.
 He had also contracted malaria and numerous diseases during his ordeal.
 Harrison returned to the United States and married his childhood sweetheart in 1946.